 Oluf Jørgensen, Investigative Reporting Denmark, is a Danish expert in FOI, who has helped setting up the framework for FOI in this story and with advices on the appeal.
 He is a specialist in media law and former Head of Research at the Danish School of Media and Journalism.

-Nils Mulvad , Investigative Reporting Denmark, is coordinator of the Chlorpyrifos-project.
+Nils Mulvad, Investigative Reporting Denmark, is coordinator of the Pesticides-project.
 He is a co-founder of the Global Network for Investigative Journalism and other international networks such as Farmsbusidy.org.
 He was CEO for the Danish International Center for Analytical Reporting 2001-2006.
 He is editor and partner at Kaas & Mulvad.

-Marcos García Rey, Spain, is a reporter with El Confidencial, member of the International Consortium of Investigative Journalists (ICIJ), and university researcher on political violence.
-To date he has participated in eight investigations with ICIJ, including the Pulitzer Prize awarded ‘Panama Papers’.
+Marcos García Rey, Spain.
+Freelance.
+He has been a reporter with El Confidencial and other media outlets, member of the International Consortium of Investigative Journalists (ICIJ), and university researcher on political violence.
+To date he has participated in 11 investigations with ICIJ, including the Pulitzer Prize awarded ‘Panama Papers’.
 In 2012, he co-founded the first-ever Masters Degree in Investigative Reporting, Data Journalism and Visualization in Spanish, where he currently serves as a teacher.
 He is author of several non-fiction and poetry books.

 Krzysztof Story, Poland, journalist for a weekly magazine “Tygodnik Powszechny”.
 Previously published by i.a.
 “Gazeta Wyborcza”, “Newsweek”.
 Except investigative journalist main interests are: climate change and mental healthcare system.
 He is part of the VSquare-team.
 Part-time traveller, climber and mountaineer.
 Based in Cracow, Poland.